-Leaving behind internal combustion engine (ICE) power in favour of electrification does not mean sacrificing productivity:
+Leaving behind internal combustion engine (ICE) power in favor of electrification does not mean sacrificing productivity:

-- Performance Electric power can deliver the performance you expect from a diesel, with charging capability to work effectively in heavyduty applications. - Reliability Electric drivetrains have fewer components and less complexity than ICE, offering similar or better reliability with reduced maintenance. - Infrastructure Governments and businesses are embracing electrification as a means to reduce emissions and are investing in the infrastructure necessary to support it. - Cost Electric solutions can help reduce costs related to fuel consumption and engine maintenance.
-Currently there are incentives, grants and offset credit programs, such as the various tax subsidies in many European countries that make the business case even more attractive.
-Furthermore, it also benefits users that produce excess electricity from their operation.
+- Performance Electric power can deliver the performance you expect from a diesel, with charging capability to work effectively in heavyduty applications. - Reliability Electric drivetrains have fewer components and less complexity than ICE, offering similar or better reliability with reduced maintenance. - Infrastructure Governments and businesses are embracing electrification as a means to reduce emissions and are investing in the infrastructure necessary to support it. - Cost Electric options can help reduce costs related to fuel consumption and engine maintenance.
+Currently there are incentives, grants and offset credit programs, such as the Diesel Emissions Reduction Act (DERA) program in the U.S. and various tax subsidies in many European countries that make the business case even more attractive.